Download MP3 Audio Track

 “If this is God’s world, there are no unimportant people” (George Thomas).

-ONE OF THE BASIC AFFIRMATIONS OF JUDEO-CHRISTIAN RELIGION IS THAT HUMAN BEINGS ARE CREATED IN GOD'S IMAGE.
-An important corollary of this principle is that all are equally created in God's image and therefore have equal value as persons.
+ONE OF THE BASIC AFFIRMATIONS OF JUDEO-CHRISTIAN RELIGION IS THAT HUMAN BEINGS ARE CREATED IN GOD’S IMAGE.
+An important corollary of this principle is that all are equally created in God’s image and therefore have equal value as persons.
 And what this means is that everybody is important.
-"If this is God's world," George Thomas says, "there are no unimportant people."
+As George Thomas said, “If this is God’s world, there are no unimportant people.”

 Democratic societies emphasize the equality of all their citizens, and this emphasis is one of the crowning virtues of democracy.
 In our day, however, it seems that many have misunderstood what this equality means.
 As Irving Kristol has written, “Democracy does not guarantee equality, only equality of opportunity.”